eduNEXT/platform-plugin-ecommerce-api/docs/decisions/0001-purpose-of-this-repo.rst

 Context
 *******

-Axim, formerly known as tCRIL, announced a new project to integrate Open edX and WooCommerce as an e-commerce system.
+With the `deprecation of ecommerce`_, Axim launched a funded project to develop capabilities of connecting Open edX to external ecommerce system.
 The intention is to connect Open edX with a third-party e-commerce platform, enabling a straightforward implementation process and making the e-commerce service accessible for various initiatives.
 The request for proposal can be found here: `tCRIL Funded Contribution - WooCommerce Discovery`_.

 For this integration project, we create a `WooCommerce Discovery document`_, which proposes the creation of a WordPress plugin and an API to generate the necessary actions on the Open edX side.
 The following image illustrates the expected interactions.